cachapa/sql_crdt/sql_crdt/README.md

 * `getChangeset` to generate a serializable changeset of the local database
 * `watchChangeset` a reactive alternative to get the changeset
 * `merge` to apply a remote changeset to the local database
-* `begin-` and `commitTransaction` a blocking transaction mechanism to avoid nested transaction errors
+* `transaction` a blocking mechanism that avoids running simultaneous transactions in async code

 Check the examples in [sqlite_crdt](https://github.com/cachapa/sqlite_crdt/blob/master/example/example.dart) and [postgres_crdt](https://github.com/cachapa/postgres_crdt/blob/master/example/example.dart) for more details.